-What are the statutory registers?
+What are limited company statutory registers?

-- Register of People with Significant Control (PSC) – also known as the PSC register, this provides details of individuals who hold (i) more than 25% of a company’s shares, (ii) more than 25% of a company’s voting rights or (iii) have the power to appoint or remove the majority of company directors.
+- Register of People with Significant Control (PSC) – also known as the PSC register, this provides details of individuals who hold (i) more than 25% of a company’s shares, (ii) more than 25% of a company’s voting rights, or (iii) have the power to appoint or remove the majority of company directors

-- Register of directors’ usual residential addresses.
+- Register of directors’ usual residential addresses

-How must statutory registers be maintained?
+How must statutory registers be kept and stored?

 Should I get an agent to look after my statutory registers?

 - an appointed company secretary (visible on the Companies House public register

 - a dedicated account manager

-- preparation and maintenance of your statutory registers
+- maintenance of your statutory registers

 - preparation and filing of your annual confirmation statement